 This is so ironic because an American Pit Bull Terrier, or APBT, will take “mauling” from young children and thrive upon it.
 He likes rough play, as long as he knows it is play.
 This breed loves to play and has a true lust for life.
 This enthusiasm and positive attitude rubs off onto its owners.
 If not be sheer admiration, than by the need to “combat” the intelligence of the dog always wanting to learn and please the owner.

 This breed is ready to go out in the heavy rain or heat with you if this is what you have to, or want to do.
-In turn the APBT puts his rust in you to provide a dry place to stay with him along with water to keep him cool.
+In turn the APBT puts his trust in you to provide a dry place to stay with him along with water to keep him cool.
 They are truly mans best friend.
 Bulldogs can play with each other with no problem, however some supervision is required in order to make sure the dogs do not get to carried away.
 American Pit Bull Terriers do not tend to bark that much.
 They are a very intelligent breed.
 The dogs tend to be endless entertainment.
 I know my first APBT will play fetch rain or shine.
 She will play night or day and would jump through burning hoops if I was to ever put some up.
 This dog is truly a game bred dog.
 A game bred dog is a dog that has endless drive and will never quite regardless of the circumstances.
-The APBT has beengame bred in order to take down livestock when needed, to navigate through the US territory and take care of settlers, as well as for dog fighting.
+The APBT has beengame bred in order to take down livestock when needed, to navigate through the US territory and take care of settlers, as well as for dog fighting (we are 100% against dog fighting but do acknowledge its past).
 This trait has been carried on and has made the APBT a breed of dog that is a very loyal, big heartedand family oriented.
 These traits make them perfect for children who always want to play and need a companion.
 The dog is very formidable and will keep most if not all

 potential dangers away.
 Dangers like muggers, rapists, as well as coyotes and Mountain Lions Joggers and hikers find them to be a great choice.
 Some people prefer to have a larger APBT and some people prefer to have a smaller dog.
 This breed tends to be available in weighs between 35 and 65 lbs., allowing the potential buyer to find the right dog for his or her particular circumstances.
 Here is a quote from the book “This is the American Pit Bull Terrier“(published in 1977) The book is written by Richard Stratton.
 The information is found on page 82 .
 “No one knows for sure when these dogs first came into the United States.
 However, a famous breeder by the name of William J. Lightner once told Richard Stratton “That his grandfather raised them before the Civil War.
 It is quite possible that they were even here before the Revolutionary War.
 In any case, it is clear that dogs of the breed came from various parts of Europe, specifically Spain and Sicily.
 But little is known about these earliest importations, because nothing was written about them (Books and periodicals containing information about dogs were rare in those days).
 Their existence can be inferred from artwork, however.
 The most famous importations were from Ireland, and generally made by the Irish themselves after they immigrated to this country”.
 End quote.
 On page 85 and 86, Stratton goes on to write …with all these importations from Ireland (and there were importations from other countries, too– including Spain), where do we get off calling our breed the American Bull Terrier!